 Writer’s Note: Mains are great, but certain dishes are towards mediocre.
 Tiramisu was absolutely delectable.
 The atmosphere was romantic and the service was attentive.
 Professional sommelier available to help with selecting your kind of wine, which was great.
 One side note is that I find wine price in Korea quite ridiculous, but that wasn’t the problem with the restaurant anyway.
 It is a wise location for important date night, or even girls’ night out.

-Tutto Bene 뚜또베네
+Tutto Bene 뚜또베네 (Closed Permanently)

 118-9, Cheongdam-dong, Gangnam-gu, Seoul